adamsilver/fdpb/01-a-registration-form.md

 > “Content is the user experience”

 Like labels, hints and any other content, a good error message provides clarity in as fewer words as possible.
-Normally we should drive the design of an interface based on the content - not the other way around.
+Normally we should drive the design of an interface based on the content—not the other way around.
 But in this case, understanding how messages are going to be shown and why, influences the design of the words themselves.
 This is why Jared Spool says “content and design are inseparable work partners.”

 As we know, we're going to inject messages into a summary panel at the top and next to the fields in context.
 This means, we need to make sure the content works in both places.
 “Enter an ‘at symbol’” is ambiguous when inside the summary but works well next to the field, where the label provides context.